 Here’s a sure sign at my house of the season coming: An old Christmas cactus is blooming once again.

-It’s a relic of a former girlfriend and because I am neither a very good domestic partner nor a plants-inside kind of a guy, it doesn’t get very good care.
+It’s a relic of a former partner and because I am neither a very good mate nor a plants-inside kind of a guy, it doesn’t get much care.
 It must like my kitchen, though.
-I keep it there because, next to the sink, I remember to water it and it gets the right amount of sun.
+I keep it there because, next to the sink, I remember to water it and it seems to get the right amount of sun.

 It is at least 15 years old.
 It’s the only live plant I have in the house.
 All other flora is either hanging or painted on a wall.

 I realize as I post this that the tree on the wall was sewn by the same former partner.
 It has stayed long after she moved on because it puts color in the room and occupies a corner that I, on my own, could not figure how to fill.

 I am not devoted to symbols.
 I try to avoid superstition.
 I suspect their significance is what I see in them at the moment, rather than their having inherent meaning.